 cat <<__EOF__ > /etc/modprobe.d/sr-iov.conf # for SR-IOV support options igb max_vfs=10 __EOF__ #

-this will take effect after the next reboot… or by unloading and reloading the IGB module.
+This will take effect after the next reboot.
+Alternatively by unloading and reloading the IGB module.

 Create XML files for each NIC you want to support virtualization on:

 # cat <<__EOF__ > /tmp/hostdev-net0.xml <network> <name>hostdev-net0</name> <uuid>$(uuidgen)</uuid> <forward mode='hostdev' managed='yes'> <pf dev='eno1'/> </forward> </network> __EOF__ # # cat <<__EOF__ > /tmp/hostdev-net1.xml <network> <name>hostdev-net1</name> <uuid>$(uuidgen)</uuid> <forward mode='hostdev' managed='yes'> <pf dev='eno2'/> </forward> </network> __EOF__ # ... #

 # virsh net-destroy default # virsh net-define /tmp/hostdev-net0.xml # virsh net-autostart hostdev-net0 # virsh net-define /tmp/hostdev-net1.xml # virsh net-autostart hostdev-net1 # …